Who I am

 My background

 Originally, I'm from Munich, Germany, where I grew up and got my Abitur.
-I studied psychology at the University of Regensburg.
-There, I also worked as a research assistant and teaching assistant in Mark Greenlee's lab.
 In my free time I enjoy trying the many great burgers in the US.
-For some reason, I also read obscure finance blogs.
+For some reason, I also read weird blogs.